 We always need inspiration, and we are grateful that the web offers so many hints.

-COLOR HUNT Scroll through an endless feed of colour palettes
+COLOR HUNT Scroll through an endless feed of color palettes

-COOLORS.CO Generate colour schemes or browse the feed
+COOLORS.CO Generate color schemes or browse the feed

-PICKER Pick colours from an image and find schemes
+PICKER Pick colors from an image and find schemes